Alkene or Olefin in Organic Chemistry

 - The position of the double bond and side chains indicated by numbers or locants.
 The lowest number or locants gave to the double bond and placed before the suffix.

 - Hence the name of alkenes or olefins obtained by changing the suffix – ane to ene.
 For example, alkanes like methane, ethane into alkenes methene, ethene.

 For example, the IUPAC name alkene containing a double bond and a side chain in the structure, CH3-CH=C(CH3)-CH2-CH3 is 3-methylpent-2-ene.
-The double bond in alkene or olefin compound regarded as a functional group like the alcoholic, carboxylic acid, carbonyl group, etc.
+The double bond in alkene or olefin compound is regarded as a functional group like the alcohol or alcoholic, carboxylic acid, carbonyl group, etc.

 Structural Isomerism of Butylene and Pentylene

-An organic compound that has the same molecular weight but differs in its structure said to the structural isomerism.
+An organic compound that has the same molecular weight but differs in its structure is said to the structural isomerism.
 From this definition, alkene or olefin like ethylene, propylene has no structural isomer.
-But greater than three carbon atom show structural isomerism.
+But greater than three carbon atoms show structural isomerism.
 For an example of alkenes or olefins like butylene with the molecular formula, C4H8 has three structural isomers.
-But olefins like pentylene with molecular formula C5H10 has five structural isomers.
+But olefins like pentylene with molecular formula C5H10 have five structural isomers.

 Now take each one in turn and introduce one double bond in isomeric pentene.
 Starting at the least substituted end and shifting the double bond inwards.
 Therefore, the isomeric pentylene shows five structural isomers.
 The IUPAC nomenclature of these alkenes or olefins, pent-1-ene, pent-2-ene, 2-methyibut-1-ene, 3-methyibut-1-ene, and 2-methyibut-2-ene.

 Isomerism of Alkenes or Olefins Molecule

-The stereoisomer’s dimensions in organic molecules like alkenes or olefins depend on four important factors which are dipole-dipole interaction or polarization, Bond opposite strain, or polarity of covalent bonds in alkene, steric strain, and bond angle strain.
-Stereoisomers have the same chemical structure but different configuration.
+The stereoisomer’s dimensions in organic molecules like alkenes or olefins depend on four important factors which are dipole moment or electric polarization, bond opposite strain, or polarity of covalent bonds in alkene, steric strain, and bond angle strain.
+Stereoisomers have the same chemical structure but different configurations.
 There are two types of stereoisomers, optical isomerism, and geometrical isomerism.
-Alkenes or olefins are shows only geometric cis, trans isomers because they are not optically active molecules.
+Alkenes or olefins are shown only geometric cis, trans isomers because they are not optically active molecules.